InstaPy/instapy-gender-classification/README.md

 ### Contributing your classifications
 Your gathered data is important!
 This is the key outcome of this tool which will help us build a AI model that can predict the sex of a person based on it's profile page.

-There will be a `logs` folder created.
 The content of the `logs` folder represents the by you classified profiles.
-Please send me an email to contact.timgrossmann@gmail.com with all of the json files you have in your logs folder.
+Please send me an email to contact.timgrossmann@gmail.com with all of the json files you have in your `logs` folder.

 ##### Thank you very much for contributing to InstaPy!